 Decor is an easy way to showcase your personal taste and movie fandom.
 Even a few touches can totally change your room’s vibe to feel more like a real theater.
 Here are decoration ideas that I’ve seen work really well:

-- Movie Posters and Frames: Classic blockbusters, old Hollywood, or foreign film prints instantly set the mood.
-Swapping out posters keeps things fresh.
+- Movie Posters and Frames: Classic blockbusters, old Hollywood favorites, and collector prints instantly set the mood.

 - Wall Decals: Decals of film reels, iconic quotes, or characters add a playful touch without being permanent.